ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 DATABASE of interactions
 ============================================

-CellphoneDB has its own database of interactions called **CellphoneDB-data**, which can be found at https://github.com/ventolab/cellphonedb-data.
+CellphoneDB has its own database of interactions called **CellphoneDB-data**, which can be found [here](https://github.com/ventolab/cellphonedb-data).
 CellphoneDB database is a **manually curated** repository of receptors, ligands and their interactions.

 #### Key features of CellphoneDB